Loading

 Eligibility

-Applications are welcome from American and international researchers pursuing a doctorate in art history whose work pertains to the study of modern and contemporary drawing practices.
+Applications are welcome from American and international researchers pursuing a doctorate in art history whose work pertains to the study of modern and contemporary drawing practices or adopts a transhistorical approach to the medium of drawing.
 Applicants must have completed their graduate coursework and passed any required pre-doctoral exams (“orals”) before the term of the fellowship begins, if such requirements exist at their institutions.
 Applicants’ dissertation topics must be approved by their institutions before the term of the fellowship begins.

 Terms of Appointment